robotlabvn/robotlabvn.github.io/_posts/2023-1-3-Multithreading-C++-3-Multiple-Threads.md

 <div class="tip">
 <b>Solution for prevent the data races:</b>

-You will have one or more executable files, dynamic-load libraries, or static libraries depending on the project configuration and build settings

 <ul>
 <li> <b>Avoid sharing data between different threads</b></li>
 <li> <b>If unvoidable, synchronize the threads</b> impose an ordering on the threads how to access the data</li>